codesydney/rag-playbook-simple/README.md

 ### 1. Install Required Dependencies
 ##### Notes:
     - Inside VS Code, I have to install the Jupyter Notebook extension, it installs a kernel and I have to choose Python environment instead of Jupyiter server.
+    - I also signed up for a Google Gemini API as we will use Gemini here.
     - Installation of required libraries.

 ### 2. Import Libraries